Think about anything that can gather dirt and there’s probably a cleaning service available to get it gleaming again.

 Homes, inside and out, windows, furniture, carpets, machinery, vehicles and much more.
 You can hire a cleaner to get the grime off just about anything these days and, with the growing number of specialist cleaners out there, there is also a wide range of cleaner’s insurance products available to suit every type of cleaning business.

-If you work as a cleaner, you should be covered by cleaner’s insurance.
+If you work as a cleaner, you should be covered by business insurance for cleaners.
 Even if you are self-employed and clean a few houses in your local area, it’s a good idea to be covered in case anything goes wrong.

 Cleaner’s insurance can be taken out by self-employed cleaners, owners of cleaning services companies, as well as contractors and sub-contractors who carry out cleaning jobs on behalf of a third party.
 Before you stick a mop in a bucket, plug in a vacuum cleaner or tackle glass-fronted skyscraper, it’s a good idea to make sure you have the correct cleaner’s insurance in place.
 There are many aspects to cleaner’s insurance, just as there are many different types of cleaners, but you will find that there some core features of all cleaner’s insurance policies.